eggheadio/eggheadio-course-notes/composing-closures-and-callbacks-in-javascript/notes/27-building-a-timer-ui-by-composing-callbacks.md

  */
 ```

-- the code above is not handling any cancelation behavior, so keep in mind that.
+- the code above is not handling any cancellation behavior, so keep in mind that.
-- because all the broadcasters returns a function to cancel them, its easier to assing your inner broadcasters to values and cancel tehm at any point you need/want.
+- because all the broadcasters return a function to cancel them, its easier to assign your inner broadcasters to values and cancel them at any point you need/want.
 - after the `stopWhen` operator is added, you see that the order you passed your broadcasters is important, because you may be canceling things you are not able to restart (startClick example).
 - the final API looks very simple and much more readable than all the logic behind it. this has multiple benefits from code readability to more testable code.